rcardin/rcardin.github.io/_posts/2017-04-10-dependency-dot.markdown

 }
 {% endhighlight %}

 As you can see, the only part of `A` that `B` needs to know is the interface inferred by `A` methods.
-Then, if only if `A` changes its interface, which means the signature of method `methodA`, a change in `B` would be also required.
+So, if only if `A` changes its interface, i.e. the signature of method `methodA`, a change in `B` might be required.

 **Association**<br/>
 Increasing the level of dependency we find *association*.